 For starters, of course, your journey begins on a boat.
 When I arrived at the docks I was given a bus ticket, told not to lose it, and pointed in the direction of a boat.
 There were various people going in various directions on the boat, and when we arrived at the boat terminal in Almirante there was basically chaos.
 There was just a mass of people, bags, and random taxis pulling up.
 All of the tour operators had disappeared on their boats back to Bocas to pick up some more people.

-It seemed as though it was still possible to buy a ticket for the bus (which, by the way, was the main leg of the journey and cost about half of what we’d all paid for our transfer), but because of the utter chaos I was glad to already have my ticket in hand.
+It seemed as though it was still possible to buy a ticket for the bus (which, by the way, was the main leg of the journey and cost about half of what we’d each paid for our transfer), but because of the utter chaos I was glad to already have my ticket in hand.

 The 4 o’clock bus came and went, and I sighed a very slight sigh of relief when another bus of the same company turned up not long before 4.30.

-Anyway, what ensued was a 12-hour bus ride (actually, randomly, sat next to someone I met on a party bus in Nicaragua) with a screaming child in the seat behind us.
+Anyway, what ensued was a 12-hour bus ride (actually, randomly, sat next to someone that I met at a party in Nicaragua) with a screaming child in the seat behind us.
 The bus also broke down for around an hour somewhere around 10pm.
 But, we got on our way again after an hour or so, and arrived at Albrook bus terminal (next to Albrook Mall) in Panama City at around 5.30am.

 Bocas del Toro to Panama City by Public Bus